Wondering exactly what needs to happen before you can join us as a nursing student?

 Just work with us to complete the following steps!

 - Send in your completed Bethel College nursing application.

 - Request your transcript/s from each college in which you have previously enrolled.
 Bethel admissions cannot request college transcripts.
 Read more about transferring credit.

-- When we receive your college transcript/s and the recommendation, we will send you an acceptance letter.
-See admittance requirements and procedures below.
+- When we receive your application, college transcript/s, recommendation, and essay we will send you an invitation to complete the Nursing Pre-Admissions Test (NPAT) and Interview

 - We will mail you a Student Life Contract with a request for a $200 enrollment deposit.
 Housing preferences are considered upon receipt of the deposit and completed Student Life Contract.